farizmamad/ecommerce-multitenant/README.md

 $ npm run test:cov
 ```

+## Multi-tenancy Security

+Every request guarded by TenantGuard will get the Tenant information in the Middleware.

+Admin users can only manage its Tenant records.
+Customer users can read allowed records from every Tenants.

+If Admin tries to access records from different tenants, the user will receive 'Tenant is not found' exception.

 ## Create a new tenant
 High level algorithm to create tenants:
 1. Create database name from input.
 Then, act as admin and create a new tenant database using the database name.